mkorunoski/Water-Simulation/README.md

 # Water Simulation
-A practical implementation of water simulation.
+A practical implementation of water simulation, utilizing OpenGL and OpenGL Shading Language.
 The evaluation shows speedup of the GPU over the CPU when it comes to real-time surface deformation.
 Relevant experiments to compare the results are conducted.

 ## Reference Material
 - [Effective Water Simulation from Physical Models (Implemented)]